friendly/genridge/README.md

 c(HKB=lridge$kHKB, LW=lridge$kLW, GCV=lridge$kGCV)
 #>      HKB       LW      GCV
 #> 0.004275 0.032295 0.005000
+# these are also stored in 'criteria' for use with plotting methods
+criteria <- lridge$criteria
 ```

 These values seem rather small, but note that the coefficients for